HanoverStatsLabs/resources/index.md

 Other Resources
   ~ [Various resources](various.md) with further links.

+Workshop Resources
+  ~ [This page](workshopResources.md) contains useful resources related to the workshops we do on learning R, and might be more broadly useful to others.

 Installation
   ~ [Instructions](installation.md) for how to set up R Studio and related packages on your own machines.